Ethiopian studies: Institute of Ethiopian Studies

 The study of Ethiopian and Eritrean topics had been long been concentrated in European academic institutions.
 This is seen in such examples as Enno Littmann directing the German Aksum-Expedition in Ethiopia in 1905.
 When Italy invaded Ethiopia, some Italian scholars such as Enrico Cerulli were active in Ethiopia.
 As a result, many Ethiopian manuscript collections and other materials from Ethiopia are found in European museums and libraries.

 Ethiopian studies began a new era in 1963 when the Institute of Ethiopian Studies was founded on the campus of Haile Selassie University (which was later renamed Addis Ababa University).
 The heart of the IES is the library, containing a wide variety of published and unpublished materials on all types of matters related to Ethiopia and the Horn of Africa.

 Conferences

 Ethiopian and Eritrean studies scholars congregate at the interdisciplinary International Conference of Ethiopian Studies, a series of gatherings that takes place every three years.
 Traditionally, every third conference is held in Ethiopia.
 The 19th meeting was in Warsaw, August 24–28, 2015.
 The 20th conference was in Mekelle, Ethiopia, in 2018.
+The 21st conference was held in Addis Ababa.
 Volumes of proceedings are published after most conferences.